syncfusion-content/uwp-docs/uwp/SfDockingManager/Overview.md

 # Overview

 The `SfDockingManager` control implements an architecture that allows child controls to be docked at any part of a Page as in Microsoft Visual Studio.
-The dock panels containing the child elements can be interactively dragged to any area within the window.
+The dock panels containing the child elements can be interactively dragged to any area within the page.
 These windows can also be floated, tabbed, and auto hidden at run time.

 ## Features